mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 comments: true
 ---

-As I mentioned before, I will be using [32F746GDISCOVERY](https://www.st.com/en/evaluation-tools/32f746gdiscovery.html) development board and [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) to code.
+As I mentioned before, I will be using the [32F746GDISCOVERY](https://www.st.com/en/evaluation-tools/32f746gdiscovery.html) development board and [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) to code.

 Download and install the software if you haven't already.
-Then download this [repo from github](https://github.com/mirzafahad/stm32_tflite_sine).
-You can open this project directly in the STM32CubeIDE by double clicking '**.project**' file.
+Then download this [repo from GitHub](https://github.com/mirzafahad/stm32_tflite_sine).
+You can open this project directly in the STM32CubeIDE by double-clicking '**.project**' file.

 ![project structure](/img/tflite/project_structure.png){: .center-block :}